rachyoder/Projects-Exercises/docs/projects/restaurant.md

 1. Create Wireframe and any extra documentation
 2. Create Personas and Stories w/ points
 3. Pseudocode the layout of your html and js (what needs to be done)
-4. pseudocode the functions you will need in js (how things need to be done) (these should be your stories)
+4. Pseudocode the functions you will need in js (how things need to be done) (these should be your stories)
 5. fork, clone, create dev branch, create file structure, find pictures, understand api,

 #### On Monday